-4. Attendance expectations
+5.0 Attendance expectations

-The school has high expectations for pupils' attendance and punctuality and ensures that these expectations are communicated regularly to parents and pupils.

-Pupils will be expected to attend school punctually every day they are required to be at school, for the full day.

-The school day starts at 8.45am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:40am.
-Pupils will have a morning break at 10:30am, which will last until 10.45am. lunch breaks are as follows:
+- 5.1 The school has high expectations for pupils' attendance and punctuality and ensures that these expectations are communicated regularly to parents and pupils. - 5.2 Pupils will be expected to attend school punctually every day they are required to be at school, for the full day. - 5.3 The school day starts at 8.45am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:40am.
+Pupils will have a morning break at 10:30am, which will last until 10.45am, and a lunch break at 12:00pm, which will last until 12.50pm in Key Stage I and 12.10pm until 1.00pm in Key Stage 2- pupils will be expected to have returned from each break and be ready to recommence learning at the stated times. - 5.4 Registers will be taken as follows throughout the school day: - The morning register will be marked by 8:55am.

-Reception: II.50am - I2.50pm

-Year I and 2: 12.00pm - 12.50pm

-Key Stage 2: 12.10p, - 1.00pm

-Pupils will be expected to have returned from each break and be ready to recommence learning at the stated times.

-Registers will be taken as follows throughout the school day:

-- The morning register will be marked by 8.55am.
 Pupils will receive a late mark if they are not in their classroom by this time.
-Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9:25am.
-Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked by 12.55pm in Key Stage I and by 1.05pm in Key Stage 2.
-Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1.00pm in Key Stage 1 and 1:10pm 1 Key Stage Pupils will receive a mark of absence if they are not present

-Pupils will be encouraged to communicate any concerns related to attendance and absence as soon as possible to the relevant member of staff.
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark

+- The morning register will close at 9:25am.
+Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked by 12.55pm in Key Stage 1 and 1.05pm in Key Stage 2.
+Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1:00pm in KS1 and 1.10pm in KS2.
+Pupils will receive a mark of absence if they are not present - 5.5 Pupils will be encouraged to communicate any concerns related to attendance and absence as soon as possible to the relevant member of staff.

-5. Absence procedures
+6.0 Absence procedures